Piershill

 Piershill is a suburb of north east Edinburgh, Scotland, in the shadow of Arthur's Seat.

-It is mainly residential, with local amenities including a large supermarket and filling station, bank, public library, optician, pharmacy, several takeaway restaurants and specialist retailers along with public houses.
+It is mainly residential, with local amenities including a large supermarket and filling station, bank, public library, optician, two pharmacies, a pub, several takeaway restaurants and specialist retailers along with public houses.

 Piershill existed as a distinct area in Restalrig before 1500 and is recorded in 1588 as Peirieshill.
 The name may derive from the French name Pierre or from the Scots persche relating to other willow names in the area.

 Piershill is adjoined by Mountcastle and Willowbrae to the south, Jock's Lodge and Meadowbank just to the west, Portobello to the east and Restalrig and Craigentinny to the north.